Skip to main content

 Prendre RDV en visioséance

-Practical exercises from the book
+Practical exercises inspired by the book

-3 self-compliments journal
+Journal of 3 self-compliments

 Sitting meditation

-The over-esteem trap
+The trap of over-esteem

 When to consult?

-• Chronic self-devaluation (>6 months)
+• Chronic self-devaluation (more than 6 months)

 • Systematic avoidance of evaluation situations

-• Affective dependency (constant need for reassurance)
+• Emotional dependency (constant need to be reassured)

 • Panic fear of error or judgment